Union Beat Dortmund 2-1

 It was a furious game, and Rönnow made his first stop when Yan Couto hit one with his left, following Julian Brandt’s clever cut-back.
 Union’s stopper made light work of it, despite the pace on the ball.

-Kemlein had grown into the game now though, and was to have his moment, as he made another tackle with ease before hitting a sumptuous ball out right for Hollerbach to run onto, before cutting back into the box only to be tripped by Schlotterbeck.
+Kemlein had grown into the game now though, and was to have his moment, as he made another tackle with ease before hitting a sumptuous ball out left for Hollerbach to run onto, before cutting back into the box only to be tripped by Schlotterbeck.

 Referee, Tobias Reichel, didn’t think twice about it and Vogt grabbed the ball immediately, stepping up, taking his time.
 Kobel tried to play mind games, pointing to his left, but Vogt was too canny, and that’s exactly where he put it, putting the ball high and powerfully past the stopper.
 He had no chance.